djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 - Ask Alex to introduce me to the directory structure (or just explore it myself)
 	+ *Note:* Don't forget to somehow enable "show hidden files and folders" while browsing to make sure I don't miss anything!
 	+ /n/aspuru_lab versus /n/aspuru_lab2 -- why two directories?
+		* Alex is not sure what's in these
+		* another one too -- aag, a2g2
+		* a lot of stuff in /n/aagfs01, some of which is old CEP stuff consolidated (missing a lot though)
+		* be SUPER careful in those directories -- I have admin rights
 	+ non-Odyssey data sources -- Alex mentioned that Harvard's own data centers would be overwhelmed by the computations needed and that they are sent to IBM -- determine locations of those